Achievable logoAchievable logo

 Asset allocation funds

-Asset allocation funds do exactly what their name suggests; they invest in specific asset classes depending on various factors.
-For example, an asset allocation may currently hold a 60% stock, 40% bond mix.
-Some asset allocation funds maintain a constant asset mix, like the Fidelity’s Asset Manager 70% Fund, which invests 70% of portfolio assets in stocks, with the remaining 30% invested in long and short term debt securities.
+Some asset allocation funds keep a constant mix, such as Fidelity’s Asset Manager 70% Fund, which invests 70% of portfolio assets in stocks, with the remaining 30% invested in long and short term debt securities.

 Money market funds

-Money market funds are also an income fund, but generally pay small amounts of income.
-Money markets are fixed income securities with one year or less to maturity.
-Money market funds are low risk and low yield.
+Money market funds are a type of income fund, but they generally pay small amounts of income.
+Money market securities are fixed income securities with one year or less to maturity, so money market funds are typically low risk and low yield.

-Many investors utilize money market funds similarly to their bank savings accounts.
-When an investor has cash in their investment accounts, it is typically invested in a money market fund.
-Priced at a consistent $1.00 per share, money market funds typically make monthly dividend payments to their investors.
-The investor can reinvest to proceeds and buy more $1.00 shares, or can take the payment as cash.
+Many investors use money market funds similarly to bank savings accounts.
+When an investor holds cash in an investment account, it’s often placed in a money market fund.
+Priced at a consistent $1.00 per share, money market funds typically make monthly dividend payments.
+The investor can reinvest the proceeds to buy more $1.00 shares or take the payment as cash.

-These funds are very liquid (easy to sell), provide a small amount of income, and are suitable for investors who have short-term time horizons.
+These funds are very liquid (easy to sell), provide a small amount of income, and are suitable for investors with short-term time horizons.

 Specialized funds

-Specialized funds are not specific to growth or income investments.
-These are funds that only invest in securities from a specific industry or region.
-Some examples include Japan funds, biotechnology funds, and Latin American funds.
-Specialized funds can range in risk and potential return depending on the region or industry.
-Funds that invest in specific industries are sometimes referred to as sector funds.
+Specialized funds aren’t defined by growth or income objectives.
+Instead, they concentrate on securities from a specific industry or region.
+Examples include Japan funds, biotechnology funds, and Latin American funds.
+Risk and return can vary widely depending on the region or industry.

 Index funds